 The truth is that people who complain about life and are more pessimistic have fewer friends.
 Even worse, since people tend to spend time with others who are similar to them, the friends they do have are typically also pessimistic.

 As a rule of thumb, make an effort not to say anything negative until you have first said at least five positive things.
 This can help you prevent others from viewing you as pessimistic and make you a more uplifting person to spend time with.

 8. The True Danger of Talking Behind Someone’s Back

 A common fear is that if you don’t express negative opinions, you will be considered to be an opinion-less zombie.
-However, the reality is the opposite: You will not influence others or change anyone’s mind by being negative about things.
-People who are successful at influencing others behave in a different way: They tell stories about experiences without adding their own opinion, to make people make up their own mind.
+However, the reality is quite different.
+People who are successful at influencing others tend to behave in a different way: They tell stories about experiences without adding their own opinion, to make people make up their own minds.

 You can never tell anyone to have the same opinion as you do; you can only give them the foundation to make up their own mind.

 Many people make the mistake of avoiding social relationships at their school or workplace because those are “places to work, not places to socialize.”